myki is getting an upgrade

 Passengers, including school children, will have the option to keep using their physical myki card when new features are introduced.

 Since late 2023, we’ve been testing new myki infrastructure including new readers, screens and gates.
-Trials commenced in 2024.
+To shape the design of the ticketing rollout, we ran a six- month trial of tap and go payments on local buses in Wangaratta, which we completed in May 2025.

 There are no immediate changes to the myki system.
 You should continue to use your myki card, Mobile myki or V/Line tickets as normal.